 - Challenging directly without demonstrating that you care personally is obnoxious aggression.
-An example would be saying aloud, “Look, his fly is down,” and pointing at the employee.
+For example, if you say aloud, “Look, his fly is down,” and point at the employee.
 The employee gets to fix the issue, but not without some embarrassment.

 Using Radical Candor

-Scott recommends that when you need to give negative feedback to name the action or result that was undesired rather than attack the person.
+Scott recommends that when a leader needs to give negative feedback to an employee they should the action or result that was undesired rather than attack the person.
 Employees are not bad, it is their actions that may need to be adjusted.
 Scott points to Steve Jobs at Apple who was famous for telling people, “your work is shit.”
 He always discussed the work, not the person.
 Jobs says, “You need to do that in a way that does not call into question your confidence in their abilities but leaves not too much room for interpretation . . . and that’s a hard thing to do.”